sriom1/zero-short-detection-/README.md

 # 🧠 Zero-Shot Object Detection with OWL-ViT

 Real-time object detection using [OWL-ViT](https://huggingface.co/google/owlvit-base-patch32) (Zero-Shot Vision Transformer) with a custom Tkinter-based GUI.
-Supports live webcam detection, editable prompts, prompt history, logging, and frame rate optimization.
+Supports live webcam detection, editable prompts, prompt history, logging, and frame rate optimization,real-time dashboard where users can update prompts, view detections, and track performance metrics like FPS.

+Detect objects in real-time based on natural language prompts.
+Instead of training a model on a fixed set of categories, OWL-ViT allows the user to describe what they want to detect (e.g., "a transparent water bottle") using text prompts.
+The model processes the live webcam feed, extracts visual features, and matches them with the text prompts to draw bounding boxes on detected objects.

 ---